Victoria Jackson

-Victoria Jackson (born August 2, 1959) is an American actress, comedian, and singer.
-Jackson was a cast member on the NBC sketch comedy series Saturday Night Live from 1986 to 1992.
+Victoria Jackson (born August 2, 1959) is an American actress and comedian.
+She was a cast member on the series Saturday Night Live from 1986 to 1992.

 Early life

 Jackson was born in Miami, Florida, the daughter of Marlene Esther (née Blackstad) and James McCaslin Jackson, a gym coach.
 From the age of 5 until she was 18, Jackson's father trained her in gymnastics.

 After graduating from high school, Jackson attended Florida Bible College in Hollywood, Florida, later transferring to Furman University in Greenville, South Carolina on a gymnastics scholarship.
 At Furman, she was cast in her first play.
 She transferred to Auburn University in 1979 for her senior year, changing her major to theater.
 Midway through her senior year, she left Auburn to pursue an acting career.

-In the 2000s, Jackson earned a degree in theatre from Palm Beach Atlantic University.
+In the 2000s, Jackson earned a degree in theater from Palm Beach Atlantic University.